 Unlike in Norway, Norwegian-American lefse is always made with potatoes.
 It’s considered a holiday dish that’s typically eaten around Christmas and Thanksgiving.

 Vafler means “waffles” and refer to these beloved heart-shaped Norwegian treats.
-They’re available everywhere – at cafes, restaurants, sporting events, and homes – and are considered the quintessential Norwegian snack food.
+They’re available everywhere – at cafes, restaurants, sporting events, and homes – and are considered the quintessential snack food in Norway.

 In Norway, the word kos is used to represent “coziness” or “having a good time”.
 It’s essentially the Norwegian version of the Danish concept of hygge.
 It can mean many different things to Norwegians but at its core, it’s meant to describe the type of instant happiness you get when you feel safe, warm, and connected.
 The Norwegian waffle is the quintessential symbol of kos.